Jacob Smith (fur trader): The War of 1812

 Smith served in the Michigan Militia during the War of 1812 under Captain Richard Smyth's Company of Twelve Months Volunteers Cavalry from June 30 to August 16, 1812 and was present during the surrender at the Siege of Detroit.

 Saginaw Mission

 Using his close relations with many Native American tribes, Smith helped gather intelligence for the United States government during the war.
 In one instance, Smith rode into a Saginaw village with two assistants pretending to be on a trading expedition in an attempt decipher the tribe's position in the war and level of sympathy to the British cause.
 One of the assistants, while drunk in the village, unknowingly revealed to the tribe that they were spies – a mistake that cost him his life.
 Smith managed to escape the village but sustained a permanent eye injury when brush caught his face while fleeing in haste on horseback.
-By successfully gaining the information needed in this very dangerous mission, Smith was immediately made a captain in the Michigan Militia.